Grigoriopol transmitter: History

 The de facto Transnistrian authorities sold the facility to the Russian state media company RIA Novosti in 2007.
 The Russian Federation mandated the Moscow-based pro-government broadcasting network Vesti FM to also broadcast over Grigoriupol's powerful medium-wave transmitters.
-Moscow based Vesti FM started broadcasting on 1413 KHz with 500 KW power from 2014, just before the start of the Ukraine crisis.
+Moscow based Vesti FM started broadcasting on 1413 kHz with 500 kW power from 2014, just before the start of the Ukraine crisis.
 The programme thus reached not only the entire Ukraine, but also a large part of the rest of Europe.

 As of 2021, it was being used as a medium wave transmitter for Vesti FM on 1413 kHz with 500 kW and Trans World Radio on 999 kHz (500 kW) and 1548 kHz (1000 kW), as well for shortwave transmissions on 9940, 11805, 11530 and 11570 kHz for TWR mostly.

-Multiple antennas were destroyed by two blasts on early morning of 26 April 2022.
+Multiple antennas were destroyed in the course of two blasts on early morning of 26 April 2022.
 The first at 06:40 and the second at 07:05 local time.
 As of 09:00, the two most powerful transmitter-antennas were out of service: one a 1000 kW and the other a 500 kW system.
 Both were transmitting Russian state radio, most likely Vesti FM on 1413 kHz.
 Responsibility for the attack was not immediately clear.
 Some media reported, they may have been a false flag operation by Russia or Transnistria itself.
 These explosions were part of a series of attacks that struck Transnistria in 2022 while the Russian invasion of Ukraine was taking place.

+Since April 5, 2022 Radio Rossii transmits on 999 kHz with 1000 kW instead of Trans World Radio, which instead transmits on 621 kHz with a power of 150 kW.
+The mediumwave frequency 1548 kHz allocated by TWR is still in service.